niyobern/Office2024-FreeInstall-Walkthrough/README.md

 - Move the extracted folder to your `C:\` drive for easy access.

 ### ✏️ Step 3: Rename the Folder
-- Rename the extracted folder to exactly:
+- If the folder is not named "Office 2024", Rename the it to exactly: "Office 2024"

 ### ⚙️ Step 4: Open Command Prompt (CMD) as Administrator
 - Press the **Windows key**, type `CMD`, then **right-click** and select **Run as Administrator**.